Connecticut Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Connecticut

-Connecticut does not have specific statutory guidance on the required advance notice to end a month-to-month lease.
+Connecticut doesn’t have a specific regulation on advance notice to end a month-to-month lease.
 The default at common law is at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Required Notice To Raise the Rent on a Connecticut Month-to-Month Lease